 Like so much of Austen’s works, the novel is wonderful and has led to many great on-screen versions, but given the knack for Hollywood and film studios to resort to remakes and reboots and new versions of anything that seems like a safe bet, one might be inclined to ask why we’re getting a new live action version of a novel that has been filmed so many times before.

-Period dramas, especially those based on previously adapted novels, and famous works of literature at that, have been given new adaptations that work wonders, managing to retain the majesty of the novels and what has made them not only re-readable for multiple generations but also worthy of study in our classrooms, but also being given a modern spark that makes them wonderful viewing experiences in the present day.
+Period dramas, especially those based on previously adapted novels, and famous works of literature at that, have been given new adaptations that work wonders.
+They have managed to retain the majesty of the novels and what has made them not only re-readable for multiple generations and worthy of study in our classrooms, but also have been given a modern spark that makes them wonderful viewing experiences in the present day.

 It’s not as uncommon as you’d think for a period drama to retain its period setting and manage to bring a modern attitude to it; Joe Wright’s 2005 version of Pride and Prejudice had the period dressing, opulent mansions and feminist spirit grafted to protagonist Elizabeth Bennet that made it a wonderful viewing experience, and was also met with a somewhat indifferent reaction when the film was announced given that it was coming only ten years after what was an iconic production from the BBC that made stars of Jennifer Ehle and Colin Firth, the latter stealing the hearts of many when he took that swim in that lake.

 Likewise, Autumn De Wilde’s Emma has been released into cinemas eleven years after a BBC production, written by Sandy Wench, and given that there are so many filmed versions, one might ask themselves why we need another?

 Then again one could ask themselves why make another Little Women or David Copperfield?